mimugara/Document-Manager/README.md

 # Document Manager

 This project is a document manager.
-It has been developed in the course Programming Projects of the Facultat d'Informàtica de Barcelona (FIB - UPC) during the 2022-2023 Q1 edition.
+It has been developed in the course Programming Projects of the Faculty of Informatics of Barcelona (FIB) at the Universitat Politècnica de Catalunya (FIB - UPC). during the 2022-2023 Q1 edition.

 Project developers: